dendronhq/dendron-site/vault/pkg.plugin-core.dev.cook.md

 ## Workspace

+### Modifying contributes in package.json

+The `contributes` in `package.json` is all generated.
+If you are planning on modifying it - don't add it directly in the json file but follow one of the following instructions instead.

 ### Add a new Command

 This goes over adding a new command with lookup.
 To see an example, see this [command](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/commands/InsertNoteLink.ts) and this commit: `cc8a02b4`.